awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

     - AfterAllowTraffic: "" # Specify a Lambda function name or ARN
 ```

-### JSON AppSpec File for an Amazon ECS Deployment Template<a name="app-spec-template-json-ecs"></a>
+### JSON AppSpec file for an Amazon ECS deployment template<a name="app-spec-template-json-ecs"></a>

 The following is a JSON template for an AppSpec file for an Amazon ECS deployment with all available options\.
 For template instructions, refer to comments in the YAML version in the previous section\.
-For information about lifecycle events to use in the `hooks` section, see [AppSpec 'hooks' Section for an Amazon ECS Deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.
+For information about lifecycle events to use in the `hooks` section, see [AppSpec 'hooks' section for an Amazon ECS deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.

 ```
 {